TafkaMax/flask-timeloop/README.md

-# Timeloop
+# Flask-Timeloop
 Timeloop is a service that can be used to run periodic tasks after a certain interval.
+It is **meant** to be used to with an underlying flask application.

 Each job runs on a separate thread and when the service is shut down, it waits till all tasks currently being executed are completed.